 International Affairs Officer

-The International Affairs Officer (Mary Lyons) acts as the Erasmus Institutional Coordinator for the University.
-Students with general queries about the Erasmus programme are encouraged to contact the Erasmus staff in the International Affairs Office.
-Queries on academic matters should, in the first instance, be addressed to the Erasmus Academic Coordinator in the relevant subject area.
+The International Affairs Officer acts as the Erasmus Institutional Coordinator for the University.
+Students with general queries about the Erasmus programme are encouraged to contact this office.
+Queries on academic matters should, in the first instance, be addressed to the Erasmus Coordinator in the relevant subject area.
 The International Affairs Office manages all other aspects of the University’s involvement in the Erasmus programme.

 Students with Disabilities